joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 God commands.
 Pharaoh disobeys.
 Pharaoh pretends to confess his sins but as soon as the current plague disappears, he sins and hardens his heart. {#return-note-3393-2.simple-footnote}

-God warned Pharoah of his judgment and wrath.
+God warned Pharaoh of his judgment and wrath.
 God’s own people believed.

 But Pharaoh did not believe.